Marriage in ancient Rome: Conventions of Roman marriage

 Marriage had mythical precedents, starting with the abduction of the Sabine Women, which may reflect the archaic custom of bride abduction.
 Romulus and his band of male immigrants approached the Sabines for conubium, the legal right to intermarriage, from the Sabines.
 According to Livy, Romulus and his men abducted the Sabine maidens, but promised them an honorable marriage, in which they would enjoy the benefits of property, citizenship, and children.

 Under Roman law, the oldest living male, the "father of the family" (pater familias), held absolute authority (patria potestas) over his children and, to a lesser extent, his wife.
 His household was thus understood to be under his manus (literally, "hand").
 He had the right and duty to seek a good and valuable match for his children and might arrange a child's betrothal long before they came of age.
 To further the interests of their birth families, sons of the elite should follow their fathers into public life, and daughters should marry into respectable families.
 If a daughter could prove the proposed husband to be of bad character, she could legitimately refuse the match.

 The age of lawful consent to a marriage was 12 for girls and 14 for boys.
-Most Roman women married in their late teens to early twenties.
-Still, noble women married younger than those of the lower classes, and an aristocratic girl was expected to be a virgin until her first marriage.
+Most Roman women married in their early teens to young men in their twenties.